spring-attic/spring-integration-dsl-scala/README.md

-## Welcome to Spring Integration Scala SL project
+## Welcome to Spring Integration Scala DSL project

 _**The Spring Integration Scala DSL is a Scala-based [EIP] (http://www.eaipatterns.com/) DSL that sits on top of the Java-based
 [Spring Integration] (http://www.springsource.org/spring-integration) framework.**_